syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Labels-Customization.md

 ## Value Placement

-The `ValuePlacement` property describes the position of the Value respective to ticks.
+The `ValuePlacement` property describes the position of the value relative to ticks.

 Available options for this property are: